33rd Street Outfall

 - Brighton remains open for southbound traffic from 44th to 38th streets.

 - Coliseum access: Use I-70 to Brighton Blvd exit.
 McFarland Drive is closed to through traffic from Arkins to 44th St.

 Vehicle traffic on Brighton is reduced to one lane in each direction between 29th and 38th streets.
-Traffic will shift to the west side of Brighton between 29th and 38th streets as soon as August 14.
 Narrow travel lanes are in place.
 Contractors and oversized commercial vehicles: please drive with caution.